renehorstmann/Pixelc/README.md

     - turn on / off
     - change position (move up / down)

+- onion skinning (show last animation frames alpha blended in the background)
+- tiles
+  - file containing tile names?
+  - direct draw mode, in which you can select a tile in the canvas and directly draw changes there
 - combine layers and save them to combined.png
 - Frame Selection? (or grid shows frames?)
 - background image option?